CKs-Technology-News/PrivacyTools/README.md

 - [Organic Maps](https://organicmaps.app/) – Great offline maps for hikers and cyclists.
 - [Positional](https://github.com/Hamza417/Positional) – An elegant and colorful location information app for Android with Compass, Clock, Level, Sun, Moon, Trail Marker and many other features.
 - [Pure Maps](https://open-store.io/app/pure-maps.jonnius) – Pure Maps is a full-featured map and navigation application allowing you to explore maps, search for addresses and points of interest, as well as assist with navigation.
 For that, it uses either offline OSM Scout Server or online service providers.
 Available for Ubuntu Touch, Sailfish OS and as flatpak package.
-- [uNav](https://open-store.io/app/navigator.costales) – uNav is powered by OpenStreetMaps and Mapzen, available only on Ubuntu Touch.
+- [Maps](https://github.com/Divested-Mobile/Maps) – Maps: Restricted Android GoogleMaps WebView.
 - [Maps Metager](https://maps.metager.de/map)) – MetaGer provides a Google like Maps service.
 - [MAPS.ME](https://maps.me) – An open source cross-platform offline maps application.
 - [Magic Earth](https://www.magicearth.com) – A free maps and navigation app based on OpenStreetMap data.
+- [uNav](https://open-store.io/app/navigator.costales) – uNav is powered by OpenStreetMaps and Mapzen, available only on Ubuntu Touch.

 ## [Microsoft Exchange](#microsoft-exchange)
 - [Grommunio](https://grommunio.com/) – The most advanced solution in communication and collaboration, a platform for everyone.
 - [Internxt](https://github.com/internxt) – An Open Source Encrypted Cloud Service With Native Linux Client.
 - [Kopano](https://kopano.com/) – From the German-Dutch software manufacturer Kopano, is also AGPLv3-licensed and based on the Zarafa software stack.
+- [LeitzCloud](https://leitz-cloud.com/) – Germans copy and paste Netxcloud attempt, paid.
+A free trial is available. - **controversial**
 - [Nextcloud](https://nextcloud.com/) – Like in ownCloud or Dropbox, users can access the software suite via their desktops (Windows, Linux, and macOS), web browsers, or native apps (Android and iOS).
 - [ownCloud](https://owncloud.com/) – The core of the client-server software and many community apps are published under the AGPLv3.
 - [OX App Suite](https://www.open-xchange.com/) – The OX App Suite is a modular email, communication, and collaboration platform, mainly designed for telcos, hosting companies, and other providers delivering cloud-based services.

 ## [Metadata Removal](#metadata-removal)
 - [BleachBit](https://www.bleachbit.org/) – Alternative for CCleaner that is FOSS and can also remove leftovers, metadata etc.